compose-spec/compose-spec/build.md

 When used to build service images from source, such a Compose file will create three docker images:

-* `awesome/webapp` docker image is build using `webapp` sub-directory within Compose file parent folder as docker build context.
+* `awesome/webapp` docker image is built using `webapp` sub-directory within Compose file parent folder as docker build context.
 Lack of a `Dockerfile` within this folder will throw an error.
-* `awesome/database` docker image is build using `backend` sub-directory within Compose file parent folder. `backend.Dockerfile` file is used to define build steps, this file is searched relative to context path, which means for this sample `..` will resolve to Compose file parent folder, so `backend.Dockerfile` is a sibling file.
+* `awesome/database` docker image is built using `backend` sub-directory within Compose file parent folder. `backend.Dockerfile` file is used to define build steps, this file is searched relative to context path, which means for this sample `..` will resolve to Compose file parent folder, so `backend.Dockerfile` is a sibling file.
-* a docker image is build using `custom` directory within user's HOME as docker context.
+* a docker image is built using `custom` directory within user's HOME as docker context.
 Compose implementation warn user about non-portable path used to build image.

 On push, both `awesome/webapp` and `awesome/database` docker images are pushed to (default) registry. `custom` service image is skipped as no `Image` attribute is set and user is warned about this missing attribute.